-It’s easy to attach gutters onto your shed roof to collect water!
-Perfect solution for catching rainwater for your garden.
+How to Build a Rainwater Catchment On a Shed Roof.
+It’s easy to attach gutters onto your shed roof to collect water for your vegetable garden.

 Here’s how we did it: